Dylan Thomas: Early life

-Dylan Thomas was born on 27 October 1914 in Swansea the son of Florence Hannah (née Williams; 1882–1958), a seamstress, and David John Thomas (1876–1952), a teacher.
+Dylan Thomas was born on 27 October 1914 in Swansea, the son of Florence Hannah (née Williams; 1882–1958), a seamstress, and David John 'Jack' Thomas (1876–1952), a teacher.
 His father had a first-class honours degree in English from University College, Aberystwyth, and ambitions to rise above his position teaching English literature at the local grammar school.
 Thomas had one sibling, Nancy Marles (1906–1953), who was eight years his senior.

 At the 1921 census, Nancy and Dylan are noted as speaking both Welsh and English.
-Their parents were also bilingual in English and Welsh, and David Thomas gave Welsh lessons at home.
+Their parents were also bilingual in English and Welsh, and Jack Thomas taught Welsh at evening classes.
+One of their Swansea relations has recalled that, at home, "Both Auntie Florrie and Uncle Jack always spoke Welsh."
+There are three accounts from the 1940s of Dylan singing Welsh hymns and songs, and of speaking a little Welsh.